Updated: Mar 18, 2009

 After skin inoculation, M kansasii can cause local disease of the skin and subcutaneous tissue.
 It may spread from the local site and cause lymphadenitis, infection of a distant organ, or disseminated disease.

-The prevalence of M kansasii, an unusual pathogen in the pre-AIDS era, has increased with the HIV pandemic.
-M kansasii is the second-most-common cause of NTM disease in patients with AIDS.
+The prevalence of M kansasii, an unusual pathogen in the pre-AIDS era, increased with the HIV pandemic.
+With the advent of HIV/AIDS in the United States, M kansasii became the second-most-common cause of NTM disease in patients with AIDS.
 M kansasii infection has typically been described as a disease of urban dwellers and of patients with high incomes and better standards of living.
-One study of 3 northern California counties found that M kansasii infection was more common in census tracts with a lower income (median income <$32,000).
-However, this study consisted of a large proportion of patients with HIV infection.1
+A 5-year study of 3 northern California counties in the 1990s found that M kansasii infection was more common in census tracts with a lower median income.[4]
+This study estimated an overall incidence of 2.4 cases per 100,000 adults per year in the general population of northern California, 115 cases per 100,000 persons with HIV infection per year, and 647 cases per 100,000 persons with AIDS per year.

-The likelihood of mortality associated with M kansasii infection depends on various factors, including the presence of comorbid diseases, treatment compliance, rifampicin use, and extent of infection.
-One US center's experience, which included 302 patients over more than a 50-year period (1952-1995), showed a mortality rate of 11%, but this included both immunocompromised and nonimmunocompromised patients.4
+The likelihood of mortality associated with M kansasii infection depends on various factors, including the presence of comorbid diseases, treatment compliance, rifampin use, and extent of infection.
+One US center's experience, which included 302 patients over more than a 50-year period (1952-1995), showed a mortality rate of 11%, but this included both immunocompromised and nonimmunocompromised patients.[11]
+Estimates for NTM disease in Ontario, Canada, from 2001-2013 found 1-year and 5-year survival rates for M kansasii infection to be 84% and 64%, respectively.[12]
+A retrospective study of South African gold miners treated for M kansasii infection reported mortality rates of 2% in those without HIV infection and 9% in patients with HIV infection.[7]

 M kansasii infection has no reported racial predilection.